 Invest in additional security

 Whilst it’s best to take expensive tools and equipment out of your van, we realise this isn’t always possible when out and about on a job.
 A secure storage system will make it much harder for thieves to gain access to your tools – ultimately deterring them – and will give you some piece of mind.
-Armogard Tuffbank provide a range of heavy-duty boxes, such as this robust van box with reinforced 5-lever deadlocks and anti-drill plates.
+Armogard Tuffbank provide a range of heavy-duty boxes, such as a robust van box with reinforced 5-lever deadlocks and anti-drill plates.
 Van racking is also a good option for keeping your tools secure.
-This DeWalt TOUGHSYSTEM is quick and easy to install – and is fully adjustable, so can be fitted to any type of van.
+The DeWalt TOUGHSYSTEM is quick and easy to install – and is fully adjustable, so can be fitted to any type of van.

 Park for prevention

 If you can’t bring your tools in overnight, or will be leaving your van unattended during the day, it’s also a good idea to park in a way that will prevent or deter thieves from getting to your tools.

 Parking with sliding or rear doors against a wall or sturdy fence will help keep your van safe from the ‘peel and steal’ method – whereby thieves grab the top of the van’s back or side doors with their fingers, and use their bodyweight to pull them down.
 You should also try to park in a busy, well-lit area – preferably in view of CCTV cameras – where possible.